UniExeterRSE/intro-version-control/_episodes/11_branches.md

 new_branch
 ```

-If we create a new text file containing some new information, we can commit this change back to the new branch.
+Lets create a new text file containing some new information.
+In order to add the new file we need to use ```git add``` (this was covered in episode 7) to stage the changes.
+Once the file has been staged, we can commit the file to the new branch.